-The properties of steel shall be confirmed by the following tests:
+The properties of steel shall be confirmed by the following tests if they are provided in agreed standards:

 tensile test (tensile strength, yield stress and elongation are determined);

 bend test;

 impact test (KCU or KV).

 The tensile test at elevated temperature and the ageing test shall be carried out if required by the relevant parts of the Rules or by standards.